Therapists

 • Board-certified clinical specialist in pediatrics

-Jacobson has served in George Fox’s Community Clinic since the summer of 2014.
-He is a board-certified clinical specialist in pediatrics who has worked with children and families in home, early intervention and advanced clinical settings since 2000.
-He began at George Fox in 2013 and is an associate professor in the School of Physical Therapy, teaching Pediatric Physical Therapy, Prosthetics & Orthotics, and Patient Care Skills.
+He began at George Fox in 2013 and is a professor in the Doctor of Physical Therapy program, teaching Pediatric Physical Therapy, Prosthetics & Orthotics, Research and Professional Seminar.
 He holds a bachelor of science degree in physics and a doctor of physical therapy degree, both from the University of Puget Sound.
 Prior to George Fox, he was the pediatric rehab supervisor at the Providence Children’s Development Institute in Portland, Oregon.

-Jacobson continues to practice in multiple community healthcare settings, pursues research related to meaningful health and wellness outcomes for children and adults, and travels yearly with George Fox DPT students for our service trip to Uganda to help advocates there improve the lives of children and adults with disabilities.
+Ryan continues to practice in the community, including in primary care, and is now pursuing research in that novel PT setting.
+He seeks to empower those he serves in achieving meaningful health and wellness outcomes both locally and abroad.
+Ryan travels yearly with George Fox DPT students for the program's service trip to Uganda to help advocate for the improvement of the lives of children and adults with disabilities.